rambasnet/CPP-Fundamentals/README.md

 # C++ Fundamentals

-- Jupyter Notebooks, Pdfs, Powerpoint Slides, Lecture Notes, Labs and Exercises for Computer Science Foundational Concepts (CS1) using C++
+- Jupyter Notebooks, Pdfs, Labs and Exercises for Computer Science Foundational Concepts (CS1) using C++
 - some of the contents are based on the open source textbook: Think C++ by Allen B. Downey, [https://en.cppreference.com/](https://en.cppreference.com/) and [http://cplusplus.com/](http://cplusplus.com/)
 - PDF of the textbook can be found at [http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf](http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf)